nadyavalin/nodejs2025Q2-service/README.md

    ```

 3. **Create a `.env` file**:
-  Crate a `env` file in the root directory and specify the port `4000`.
+   Create a `.env` file in the root directory and specify the port `4000`.
-  You can create it from .env.example.
+   You can create it from `.env.example`.

 ## Running the Application